Arts and Crafts and Shaker style furniture and Accessories.

-Hand made from locally grown timber, each piece is built using mortise and tenon construction, dovetails when used, are always hand cut.
+Hand made from locally grown timber, each piece is built in time honored tradition using mortise and tenon construction, dovetails when used, are always hand cut.
 All surfaces are hand planed and burnished.

 Timeless heirloom quality, generations of pleasure.